abelperezok/aws-serverless-netcore/netcore3.1/part-04/README.md

 ### Invoking the function

-Once it's done, we can continue to use ```dotnet lambda invoke``` to invoke the function as we did before to test it's working.
+Once it's done, we can continue to use ```dotnet lambda invoke-function``` to invoke the function as we did before to test it's working.
 One detail to remember is that the function name has been changed by CloudFormation.

 ```shell
 $ dotnet lambda invoke-function \